jameslawler/jameslawler-blog/content/projects/active/domain-jameslawler-com.md

 This provides me with a **major** benefit of email server portability.
 At some point I decided to minimise my usage of Google products from fear of being locked out of my account and losing all my email and contacts.
 I moved to a paid email service, so that I could feel comfortable being the customer and not being the product.

-The classic saying still hold up.
+The classic saying still holds up.

 > If you are not paying for it, you're not the customer; you're the product being sold.